Instagram Redesign

 The feedback on the proposed features was generally positive, with users appreciating the ease of navigation and the personalized content experience.

-• Shopping Page: Users were frustrated with Instagram's existing shopping tabs, describing them as uncategorized and difficult to navigate.
+Shopping Page: Users described the shopping existing tabs as uncategorized and difficult to navigate.

 What’s Next?